 I received my 200-Hour interdisciplinary yoga teacher training and 100-hour “Let Your Yoga Dance” teacher training certification through the Nosara Yoga Institute in Costa Rica.
 I am incredibly grateful to my teachers Don and Amba who provided a nurturing environment for me to blossom and grow in new ways through their emphasis on experiential learning and encouragement to look to my own inner wisdom.
 Their approach to yoga is one of self-inquiry and discovery, and I find myself continuously growing through this daily practice.

-The Temple of the Rose emerged quietly over many years through seasons of devotion, heartbreak, healing, pilgrimage and prayer.
+The Temple of the Rose emerged over many years through my own lived experience — shaped by seasons of love and heartbreak, healing, pilgrimage and prayer.
+It revealed itself slowly, through deep listening and devotion to the Divine Mother.

 Rachel Rossitto is a women’s guide, teacher and songstress who has supported thousands of women worldwide in awakening the Sacred Feminine and living with greater love, beauty and wisdom in their everyday lives.